DaWe35/SkyID/README.md

 If you're using the `file://` protocol (or `idtest.local` as localhost domain), SkyID will recognise you're in development mode and siasky.net will be used as default Skynet portal.

 *Chrome won't savecookies with file:// protocol.
-YOu can use Firefox, use idtest.local as localhost domain, or upload the dist folder to Skynet.*
+You can use Firefox, use idtest.local as localhost domain, or upload the dist folder to Skynet.*

 #### Testing with example dapp